Sierra Nevada Logging Museum

-From the museum, easy walking trails lead to swimming, boating and fishing at White Pines Park and a long walk leads all the way around White Pines Lake, passing the site of the old Blagen Mill and its log pond. -adapted from the museum’s wonderful blog
+From the museum, easy walking trails lead to swimming, boating (no power boats) and fishing at White Pines Park and a long walk leads all the way around White Pines Lake, passing the site of the old Blagen Mill and its log pond. -adapted from the museum’s wonderful blog

 If you want to stay in the Mother Lode take a look our list of places to stay.